 What’s The Best WordPress Translation Plugin?
 Let’s Find Out

-With that introduction out of the way, let’s dig into the best translation plugins, starting with…
+With that introduction out of the way, let’s dig into the best WordPress multilingual plugins, starting with…

 TranslatePress is a free translation plugin that also comes with a premium version that tacks on extra functionality.